avsa242/ht16k33-spin/README.md

 * Very early in development - may malfunction or outright fail to build
 * Written using Adafruit 8x8 backpack for development, the pixel layout of which differs from some other boards, so the display may not (yet) look correct on others
 * Doesn't support LED segment displays, specifically (planned)
-* Doesn't support alternate slave addresses (planned)
 * Doesn't support 16 pixel-wide displays (planned)

 ## TODO

 - [ ] Implement support for non-Adafruit displays, other size displays, segmented displays
-- [ ] Implement support for alternate slave addresses
+- [x] Implement support for alternate slave addresses
 - [ ] Port to P2/SPIN2